 Our Post-16 dress code is professional, practical and smart whilst allowing for a greater degree of personal choice appropriate to a Post-16 setting.

-In agreeing the dress code, we have considered the fact that whilst different from lower school in many ways, Post-16 students are role models for younger students and therefore standards must be kept high.
+In agreeing the dress code, we have considered the fact that whilst different from lower school in many ways, Post-16 students regularly interact with younger students and are seen as role models, therefore the dress code must be broadly in keeping with the dress code/uniform worn by other groups that form the school community, namely younger students and staff.

 All students must wear the IGS lanyard with P16 access card at all times.

 Final decisions about dress code will be at the discretion of the Post-16 Team / Senior Leadership Team but will always managed sensitively and with respect.